whatisjasongoldstein/buildcss/problems/other.md

 But if you're looking for more resources, here's some good stuff:

 1. [Froggy Flexbox](http://flexboxfroggy.com/).
-Flexbox is in its infancy, and pretty counterintuitive, but it's (probably) the future of layout.
+Flexbox is a powerful but counterintuitive layout option that's better than floats for vertical alignment, and spacing elements out evenly.
+I considered doing a page on that, but these guys already did a great job.
 2. Ethan Marcotte has written two excellent books on responsive design with A Book Apart: [Responsive Web Design](http://abookapart.com/products/responsive-web-design) and [Responsive Patterns and Practices](http://abookapart.com/products/responsive-design-patterns-principles).
 (And really, most of A Book Apart's catalogue is awesome).
 3. Video: [Nicole Sullivan on Big CSS](https://vimeo.com/72759139).
 Great explanation on specificity, OOCSS, and ideas for scaling large codebases.
 4. [All About Floats](https://css-tricks.com/all-about-floats/) on CSS-Tricks